jblindsay/whitebox-tools/README.md

 - ***AggregateRaster***: Aggregates a raster to a lower resolution.
 - ***AverageOverlay***: Calculates the average for each grid cell from a group of raster images.
+- ***BlockMaximumGridding***: Creates a raster grid based on a set of vector points and assigns grid values using a block maximum scheme.
+- ***BlockMinimumGridding***: Creates a raster grid based on a set of vector points and assigns grid values using a block minimum scheme.
 - ***BufferRaster***: Maps a distance-based buffer around each non-background (non-zero/non-nodata) grid cell in an input image.
 - ***Centroid***: Calculates the centroid, or average location, of raster polygon objects.
 - ***CentroidVector***: Identifes the centroid point of a vector polyline or polygon feature or a group of vector points.